 Hola everyone!
 July has been quite the month for me!
-D: I’ve had multiple events and activities to be into, so hopefully that kind of explains why this is the first post of the month!
+I’ve had multiple events and activities, so hopefully, that kind of explains why this is the first post of the month!
 Unfortunately, due to my busy schedule, I’m also behind on my Goodreads challenge by one book.
-Hoping to make that up, but for now, here’s my thoughts on You Know Me Well.
+Hoping to make that up, but for now, here are my thoughts on You Know Me Well.

 Characters: The characters were lovely in this book.
-I connected to most of them on great levels and out of all of them I liked Kate and Ryan the best.
-I found myself fond of Kate due to me sorta in her shoes at this point of my life.
-With her being ancy about college/life choices, and struggling to find courage, I felt sympathy andrelated to her worries.
+I connected to most of them on great levels and out of all of them, I liked Kate and Ryan the best.
+I found myself fond of Kate due to me sorta in her shoes at this point in my life.
+With her being ancy about college/life choices, and struggling to find courage, I felt sympathy and related to her worries.

 Lastly, I liked Mark in this book, but I didn’t love him.
 I couldn’t picture him and he felt kinda 2D (even though his emotions were very much 3D.)
-I think he’s more of a great comfort character for when you heart is broken, because he validates all the feelings you may have in time of distraught.
-In reality, if I was going through heart break, I definitely would’ve liked him more.
+I think he’s more of a great comfort character for when your heart is broken because he validates all the feelings you may have in times of distraught.
+In reality, if I was going through heartbreak, I definitely would’ve liked him more.

 It was so refreshing to read a book that was jam-packed with characters of more than two genders.
 The diversity was astounding.
-I feel like this book is super important for not only LGBT+ allies to read, but those that are apart of the community themselves.
+I feel like this book is super important for not only LGBT+ allies to read but those that are a part of the community themselves.
 As an outsider looking in, it truly seemed to be a gay utopian society (which some can argue is misleading since it doesn’t portray much discrimination of LGBT+ people,) but to me, I think it may be a “feel good” book for those that are actually facing that discrimination.
 I mean, some of us read to temporarily get away from our reality.
-So for someone who’s living in a non-utopian society (aka everyone alive,) it’s good to read of what could be some day, and inspire our LGBT+ members to stay strong for the future generations.
+So for someone who’s living in a non-utopian society (aka everyone alive), it’s good to read of what could be someday and inspire our LGBT+ members to stay strong for future generations.
 There’s really not much I can say that I didn’t like about this book.
 It may seem biased since Levithan is one of my favorite authors, but work like this just proves why he’s one of my favorite authors.

 So there are my thoughts on You Know Me Well.
 If you’ve read it, let me know what you think about it!
-Also, there should be at least one more post this month.
-(Probably a lifestyle!!
-My birthday is the 22nd!)
+Also, there should be at least one more post this month!